-“He lasted an hour once the news broke.” said Mail journalist and physical embodiment of the argument for public schools to be banned, Quentin Letts, a man who might bum your cat and then expect you to thank him.
+“He lasted an hour once the news broke.” said Mail journalist and physical embodiment of the argument for banning public schools, Quentin Letts, a man who might bum your cat and then expect you to thank him.

-“When Paul’s dribble turned to foam we contacted emergency social services.
-Which was ironic as we’d just finished making up an exposé all about social workers being Marxists.”
+“When Paul’s dribble turned to foam we contacted emergency social services, which was ironic as we’d just made up a story about all social workers being Marxists.”

-It took several hours for the emergency team to talk down Dacre from a window ledge.
-“We usually get that part done in twenty minutes” said team leader Mohammed Hafiz “but once we learned who it was out there we spent three hours deciding which, if any of us, was willing to do it.
-In the end, we played scissors, paper, stone, with the loser being promised anonymity and an extra week’s holiday.”
+It took several hours for the emergency team to talk-down Dacre from a window ledge.
+“We usually get that done in ten minutes” said team leader Mohammed Hafiz “but once we learned who was out there, it took ages deciding which, if any of us, was willing to do it.
+In the end, we played scissors, paper, stone, with the loser being guaranteed anonymity and an extra week’s paid holiday.”

-“We found a long stick the Mail uses to poke blind benefit claimants with, then taped onto one end a picture of a refugee child trying not to drown.
-That’s like catnip to a Daily Mail journalist and as the stick was withdrawn he was gradually coaxed back inside.
-He kept shouting ‘I want fourteen pages on this!’ until the sedative kicked in.”
+“We stapled a picture of a refugee child trying not to drown onto a long stick the Mail uses to poke blind benefit claimants.
+That’s like catnip to the Daily Mail and as we pulled the stick back in he was coaxed inside.
+He was shouting ‘I want fourteen pages on this!’ until the sedative kicked in.”